 - Backlinks and so on.

 Now, there’s a general consensus that longer blog posts are better for SEO.
-That’s because with longer blog posts, you’ve got more chances to insert keywords, address queries, and, in general, optimize the article better for SEO.

-An Annual Blogger Survey report by Orbit Media also reported that while the average blog post length in 2024 was 1394 words, blog posts in the range of 2000-3000 words got better results.
+An Annual Blogger Survey Report by Orbit Media also reported that while the average blog post length in 2024 was 1394 words, blog posts in the range of 2000-3000 words got better results.

 But again, that does not mean you increase a blog post’s word count for the sake of it.
 If you simply fill in words or add irrelevant content, it won’t rank as search engines identify it as poor-quality content.